AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_ROLES_V2.md

 3. `single_role_messages.py`: Provides functionality to ensure there is only one user message and one assistant message.
 4. `llm_logging_patch.py`: Patches the LLM logging mechanism to ensure that only user and assistant roles are used in the logged messages.
 5. `no_system_message_patch.py`: Patches the LLM to ensure that system messages are never used.
+6. `single_user_tag_patch.py`: Patches the LLM to ensure that there is always at most ONE user tag.
-6. Updates to `run_infer.py`: Modified to use our patched components.
+7. Updates to `run_infer.py`: Modified to use our patched components.

 ## Usage